SPLASH 2025

 Introduction

-The OOPSLA issue of the Proceedings of the ACM on Programming Languages (PACMPL) welcomes papers focusing on all practical and theoretical investigations of programming languages, systems and environments.
-Papers may target any stage of software development.
+The OOPSLA issue of the Proceedings of the ACM on Programming Languages (PACMPL) welcomes papers focusing on all practical and theoretical investigations of programming systems, languages, and environments.
+Papers may target any stage of software development, including requirements, modeling, prototyping, design, implementation, generation, analysis, verification, testing, evaluation, maintenance, and reuse of software systems.
 Contributions may include the development of new tools, techniques, principles, and evaluations.

-OOPSLA 2025 will have two rounds of reviewing, with Round 1 submission deadline: October 15, 2024 and Round 2 submission deadline: May 25, 2025.
+OOPSLA 2025 will have two rounds of reviewing, with the Round 1 submission deadline October 15, 2024 and Round 2 submission deadline March 25, 2025 (AoE).
+All deadlines are firm.
 Papers accepted in either round will be published in the 2025 volume of PACMPL(OOPSLA) and invited to present at the SPLASH conference in 2025.

 Review Process

 PACMPL(OOPSLA) has two rounds of reviewing.
 Each paper will typically receive three or more reviews.
-You will be given an opportunity to respond to these reviews before decisions are finalized.
+You will get an opportunity to respond to these reviews before decisions are finalized.

-At the end of each round, each paper will receive one of the following outcomes:
+At the end of each round, each paper will receive one of the five following decisions:

 Accept: Your paper will appear in the upcoming volume of PACMPL(OOPSLA).